tobi-wan-kenobi/zengarden/README.md

 # Design

-:warning: I am a software developer (backend, to boot!), not a designer, and it seriously shows in this color scheme :P
+:warning: I am a software developer, not a designer, and it seriously shows in this color scheme :P

 Since I have 0 creative talent, I attempted to approach the color scheme design scientifically,